zevenet/zproxy/README.md

 #### Quick start guide

-By following this guide you will end up having a zhttp deployed and running.
+By following this guide you will end up having a zproxy deployed and running.

-1. Download and compile the zhttp proxy.
+1. Download and compile the zproxy proxy.
 You can follow the instructions above

 2. Take one of the example configuration files at `tests/data`.
 It is recommended to use `simple_http.cfg` or `simple_https.cfg` and modify it to use your infrastructure.

-3. Run `$ bin/zhttp -f /path/to/config_file`
+3. Run `$ bin/zproxy -f /path/to/config_file`

 4. Now it is ready!
 You can check the global proxy status by using the control API.